arkabyo/Excelsior/README.md

 The "Filtered Export" feature allows you to filter out rows that are not found in either the Master File or the Pending Verification file.
 It creates a new file with only the filtered rows, making it easier to focus on the students that require verification.
 The filtered export includes the same additional columns as the "Compare and Export" feature.

 ### Duplicate Row Finder
-This program can also function as a duplicate row finder by utilizing the Student ID as the key.
-It compares the rows in the Master File and the Pending Verification file and identifies any duplicate entries based on matching Student IDs.
+This program can also be modified to function as a duplicate row finder within the current work file by using the Student ID as the key.
+It compares the rows from the Master File and the Pending Verification file to identify any duplicate entries based on matching Student IDs.

 ## System Requirements
 - .NET Framework 6.0 or higher